spaceille/pypanel/README.md

 -------------------------------------------------------------------------------
 1. python setup.py install
 2. pypanel &
-3. If upgrading to 2.x from 1.3, you will need to replace your current ~/.pypanelrc with the new version:
+3. If upgrading to 3.x from 2.4, you will need to move your current ~/.pypanelrc to ~/.config/pypanel/config

-   a.
-Move your current ~/.pypanelrc to a backup location or backup name
-   b.
-Start PyPanel so a new ~/.pypanelrc is created
-   c.
-Kill the panel process
-   d.
-Merge any changes you wish to keep from your backup config to the
-      new version

 -------------------------------------------------------------------------------
                                 Uninstallation